opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 ## 3. Run Semantic Search

-### 3.1 Create the Search Pipeline
+### 3.1 Create a Search Pipeline
-Create the search pipeline which will convert your query into a embedding and run KNN on the index to return the best documents.
+Create a search pipeline that will convert your query into an embedding and run K-NN search on the index to return the best-matching documents:

 ```
 PUT /_search/pipeline/asymmetric_embedding_search_pipeline